Tony Magi's wife fired at in brazen daytime shooting

 "A man in his 20s, dark skin, came out of nowhere, took a shot, at least one shot at the lady," said Montreal police Const.
 Daniel Lacoursiere.

-The gunman never hit Biasini, who hit the gas on her vehicle as soon as the shooting began and sought refuge the police station on the corner of Somerled and Kensington Ave., just two blocks away.
+The gunman never hit Biasini, who hit the gas on her vehicle as soon as the shooting began and sought refuge at the police station on the corner of Somerled and Kensington Ave., just two blocks away.

 The suspect fled on foot and was not immediately caught by police.